Cozumel Diving - Bluewater Dive Travel

 Marine Life & Photography Subjects

 Discover what makes the vibrant and lively Cozumel diving scene world-class.
 Home to over 500 fish species and a wide variety of corals, scuba divers can see turtles, groupers, green moray eels, nurse sharks, the endemic splendid toadfish, and lots of colorful tropical fish, on a typical Cozumel scuba diving trip.
 Divers will often see eagle rays in the distance during the winter months while the summer brings more blacktip and reef sharks.
+Don't miss the C-53 wreck, an old minesweeper that makes a great photography subject and has become a popular dive site.

 The southernmost deeper reefs feature massive coral heads covered with vase, tube, rope, elephant ear, and many other vibrantly colored species of sponge.
 The coral heads create a network of fun channels, swim-throughs, and wall drifts above plummeting drop-offs.
 The depth and rich color make a dive light very useful in viewing the rich colors and for peering into nooks and crannies looking for splendid toadfish or huge lobsters.
 The shallower reefs further north boast many small fish and invertebrates and divers will often see hawksbill turtles, eagle rays, and small schools of jacks, barracuda, and other open water fish.
 Look behind the coral heads and you might encounter nurse sharks, moray eels, lobsters, and more.
 Afternoon and night boat dives are done on these shallower reefs as well.